kotsukaMW/Vissim-Connector/README.md

 ## How to use

-### Run from MATLAB (mainWithSO.m) (for debug)
-1. Open `./VissimConnector.prj.`
-2. Run `./test/mainWithSO.m` to see how Vissim and MATLAB interacts traffic data.

-### Run from Simulink with project (main.slx) (for debug)
-1. Open `./VissimConnector.prj.`
-2. Open `./test/main.slx.`
-3. Run the Simulink simulation.
-   - Note: Bird's-eye view allows to monitor how sensor detects vehicles spawned by Vissim.

 ### Run from Simulink with installed Vissim Blockset (mainWithToolbox.slx) (Recommended)
 1. Install Vissim Blockset.
 Refer to [guidance below](#how-to-install)
 2. Open `./test/mainWithToolbox.slx` (You don't have to open project file `./VissimConnector.prj.`)